Anton-Latukha/docker-noVNC-base/README.md

 ## Development on this image

 Ways to develop:

-a) Creating setup straight with Dockerfile.
+a) Straight creating image with Dockerfile.

 b) Logging in to container, with `docker run -it latukha/noVNC-base /bin/bash` and building setup and observing process live.
+It can be saved with `docker commit --author "Name mail@email.com" --pause <containerID> <your/repository><:tag>` or translated to Dockerfile.

 c) Using a mix of Dockerfile and live logging in to your image container `docker run -it <image> /bin/bash`

 ## Release History